UncombedCoconut/bbchallenge-deciders/decider-finite-automata-reduction/README.md

 To double the depth limit (at the cost of some speed), add `--features u128` to the `cargo build` / `cargo run` command lines.
 To change the number of TM states, edit `src/limits.rs`.
 The program will expect a seed DB format with a corresponding number of bytes per machine.
 Beware, some unit tests assume `TM_STATES == 5`, and nearly all testing has been in BB(5) mode.
+Similarly, to change the number of tape symbols, update the `SYMBOLS` value in the same file, but beware of unit tests assuming the default value of 2.

 To speed up the `direct` prover dramatically at most depths, build `--features sink_heuristic`.
 The effect is to reduce the search space in a way that leads to a few false negatives (TMs only proven at later iterations than necessary), but *much* faster search iterations.